t-regx/t-regx.github.io/docs/match-groups.md

 #### Invalid groups and arguments
 - `hasGroup()` will throw `\InvalidArgumentException`, when used with an invalid group *(i.e. `2group`, `-1` or any other type than `string` or `int`)*.

-> Usages of `hasGroup()` are rather infrequent, because rarely patterns are dynamic, they're more often content; hence
-> the developer doesn't have to check whether the group exists - because the pattern is constant, thus the collection
-> of groups is also constant.
+> Usages of `hasGroup()` are rather infrequent, because rarely patterns are dynamic - they're constant much more often; hence the developer doesn't have to check whether the group exists.
+The pattern is constant - the collection of groups is also constant.

 ## Composite groups